The Kinsey Sicks: 2012-Present

-In 2012, The Kinsey Sicks premiered a new show commissioned by Theatre J in Washington, D.C., called Electile Dysfunction: Kinsey Sicks for President using the tag line "Sometimes it's hard being Republican" which toured through the November 2012 elections.
+In 2012, The Kinsey Sicks premiered a new show commissioned by Theatre J in Washington, D.C., called Electile Dysfunction: Kinsey Sicks for President using the tag line "Sometimes it's hard being Republican," which toured through the November 2012 elections.

-In 2013–14, the group celebrated its 20th anniversary touring the show America's Next Top Bachelor Housewife Celebrity Hoarder Makeover Star Gone Wild which parodies reality television while showcasing the group's wide range of musical tastes over the past twenty years.
-Also released in July 2014 was a 20th anniversary historic video The Kinsey Sicks: Live in the Castro (1994), which featured footage from the group's first-ever street performance.
+In 2013–14, the group celebrated its 20th anniversary touring the show America's Next Top Bachelor Housewife Celebrity Hoarder Makeover Star Gone Wild which parodies reality television while showcasing the group's wide range of musical tastes over the previous twenty years.
+Also released in July 2014 was a 20th anniversary historic video, The Kinsey Sicks: Live in the Castro (1994), which featured footage from the group's first-ever street performance.

-On December 28, 2013 the group had a sold out one-time homecoming performance at San Francisco's historic Castro Theatre, with encore appearances by former members of the group.
+On December 28, 2013, the group had a sold-out one-time homecoming performance at San Francisco's historic Castro Theatre, with encore appearances by former members of the group.

-In December 2014, original member, Irwin Keller (Winnie), retired from the group during their Oy Vey in a Manger tour.
-San Francisco-based Nathan Marken stepped in the role of Winnie.
-The group premiered a brand new show featuring 21 new songs in February 2015 with plans for a new album and launched a successful Kickstarter campaign to send them to the Edinburgh Fringe Festival, the world's largest performing arts festivals, in August 2015.
+In December 2014, original member Irwin Keller (Winnie) retired from the group during their Oy Vey in a Manger tour.
+San Francisco-based Nathan Marken stepped in for the role of Winnie.
+The group premiered a brand new show featuring 21 new songs, in February 2015, with plans for a new album, and launched a successful Kickstarter campaign to send them to the Edinburgh Festival Fringe, the world's largest performing arts festival, in August 2015.

 In February 2016, The Kinsey Sicks launched their new tour "Electile Dysfunction 2016".
-Their 9th album, "Eight Is Enough", was released May 2016.
-That August, group returned to the Edinburgh Fringe Festival at the Gilded Balloon with their show, The Lady Cocks of Bang Boys.
+Their 9th album, Eight Is Enough, was released May 2016.
+That August, the group returned to the Edinburgh Festival Fringe at the Gilded Balloon with their show The Lady Cocks of Bang Boys.